gvellut/jncep/README.md

 ## update

 This command is used to generate EPUB files for newly updated series that were previously added using the `track` command.
 Optionally, a URL link to a part or volume or series on the J-Novel Club website can be passed, in order to only update that series.

+This command uses the launch date of the parts to find out if the series has been updated.

 ### Options